 While the technique is different, the overarching goals of inbound marketing are similar to those of traditional and outbound marketing efforts.
 The difference is that inbound works to build customer loyalty along the way, which leads to happier consumers and longer-lasting results.

-In other words, your inbound can only be as good as your content.
+Your inbound marketing strategy can only be as good as your content.
 You have to leverage multiple types of content and communication channels in order to keep things fresh and continually engage your audience.

 Before you think about creating content, you need a well-crafted content marketing strategy.
 That way, you aren’t blindly writing blogs and posting videos, left wondering why they aren’t performing well.

 In today’s world, quality reigns supreme over quantity.
-Michelle Obama doesn’t tweet every day – but when she does, people listen.
-Even famous YouTubers take a day or two off from posting each week.
 Not only do you want your audience to look forward to your content, but you also want them to expect useful, engaging and thoughtful content that’s worth their time.
-Take it from Michelle and YouTubers: Spend your time producing fewer pieces that are more likely to meet your inbound goals.
+Spend your time producing fewer pieces that are likelier to meet your inbound goals.